FastyBird/web-server-plugin/.docs/en/index.md

 ## Custom middleware

-With middleware, you could modify incoming request and also outgoing response.
+With middleware, you could modify incoming requests and also outgoing responses.

 ```php
 namespace Your\CoolApp\Routing;